Jane Wants a Boyfriend

 Jane Wants a Boyfriend is a 2015 American romantic comedy drama film directed by William C. Sullivan and written by Jarret Kerr.
-Starring Louisa Krause, Eliza Dushku, Gabriel Ebert, and Amir Arison, the film follows Jane (Krause), a woman with Asperger's Syndrome who is searching for a boyfriend with the help of her older sister, Bianca (Dushku).
+Starring Louisa Krause, Eliza Dushku, Gabriel Ebert, and Amir Arison, the film follows Jane, a woman with Asperger syndrome who is searching for a boyfriend with the help of her older sister, Bianca.

 Jane Wants a Boyfriend premiered at the Napa Valley Film Festival on November 11, 2015, and was theatrically released in the United States on March 25, 2016, to negative reviews from critics.

 Synopsis

-Jane is a young woman diagnosed with Asperger's Syndrome who is living with her parents in Queens, New York.
+Jane is a young woman diagnosed with Asperger syndrome who is living with her parents in Queens, New York.
 She works as a costume designer at the theatre that Bianca (her extremely protective older sister) is acting in, playing Titania in A Midsummer Night's Dream.
 Now moving into Brooklyn with her fiancé, Rob (a field journalist), Bianca learns on Jane's birthday that their parents are now moving to New Jersey and they want Jane to move in with Bianca.
 Bianca and Rob are not sure if they are ready for that kind of responsibility, but they throw a housewarming party and invite her.
 We see Jane struggle with the overstimulation of the train and train station on her way there.
 At the party, Jane meets Jack, an old friend of Bianca and Rob's who works as a sous-chef at a high-end restaurant and can't hold down a relationship.
 They hit it off, Jack is unaware that Jane has autism.
 Bianca finds them and splits them up, telling Jack to stay away from her sister.
 Jane and Bianca fight, Jane's growing desire for independence conflicting with Bianca's overprotective tendencies and her view of Jack as too unreliable.